 In general, all surgical patients require some level of confinement and at least two weeks of rest at home before resuming any activity beyond short potty walks.
 Orthopedic cases may require six weeks to four months before returning to full activity.

-Please read this article: Preparing for Your Cat’s Post-Operative Confinement at Home
+Please read this article: Preparing For Your Cat’s Post-Operative Care At Home

 Dogs and cats may stop eating for a variety of reasons.